216 Mandeville Center for the Arts

 Presentation of Work—During the last quarter in residence, each student is required to present to the public a coherent exhibition or screening of his or her work.

 Oral Examination—A committee of three Department of Visual Arts faculty members and one faculty member from another department will administer an oral examination to each student covering the student’s work and its relationship to the field of art.

-Thesis—Students are required to submit some form of written work for the MFA degree.
+Thesis—Students are required to submit some form of written work for the MFA.
 Four options are available

 - Catalog—The student would design and have printed an actual catalog.
 This would include a critical essay of approximately 1,500 words.

 - Critical paper—The student would write a critical paper of 3,000 words analyzing his or her process and the relationship of his or her work to recent art history, with references to contemporary styles and specific artists.